moklick/face-mask-browser-extension/README.md

 - Type `chrome://extensions` in the address bar
 - Enable the `Developer Mode` switch
 - Click `Load Unpacked Extension…`
-- Select the directory `extenion/chrome`
+- Select the directory `extenion/chrome` of this repository

 ## Thanks